 Underlying all these essays is the conviction that the Church cannot be adequately understood without reference to Tradition.
 But as Erickson shows, discerning this Tradition and its significance for the Church today is not an easy task.
 Tradition, he asserts, is not just another word for church history.
 It is not a neat collection of precedents from the past which can provide the answer to every contemporary problem.
 Rather, Tradition "reveals the Spirit at work in both past and thereby to respond to the challenge of the present."

-Father John H. Erickson is Dean and Professor of Canon Law and Church History at St Vladimir's Orthodox Theological Seminary.
+About the Author: Fr John H. Erickson was Dean and Professor of Canon Law and Church History at St Vladimir's Orthodox Theological Seminary.